saltedbones/Africology-and-African-American-Studies/pages/home.md

 ## First in Our Field

-Temple’s Department of Africology and African American Studies is one of the oldest of similar programs in the nation, and we were the first to offer a doctoral program in our field.
+If you join us, you'll join an energetic group of scholars who seek to continue what began more than forty years ago.
+Our Africology and African American Studies department is one of the oldest of similar programs in the nation, and we were the first to offer a doctoral program in our field.
 Our department emerged during the Black Power movement, when black students demanded a Black Studies department to combat racism, discrimination and oppression.
 As a result, the Afro-Asian Institute was created in 1971, and the Pan African Studies Department was established the following year.
-If you join us, you'll join an energetic group of scholars who seek to continue what began more than forty years ago.

 ## Academic Offerings